bitcraze/bitcraze-website/src/documentation/wiki/led-deck-on-top.md

 ![led deck on crazyflie](/images/documentation/wiki/leddecktopcrazyflie.png)

-We tested the converted LED deck with the Flow deck v2 with the CFclient and we are still receiving the values and parameters from both the deck drivers.
+We tested the converted LED deck with the {% poplink flow-deck %} with the CFclient and we are still receiving the values and parameters from both the deck drivers.
 At the moment of writing we haven't test-flown this configuration yet, but we hope to do it soon for another long exposure light painting!